How to Dehydrate Apricots

 Three croissants

-And to burn off all those calories, a quick dip or two, or three in the blue waters of the Mediterranean was all it took to keep our waistlines in check.
+And to work off all those sweet treats?
+A few quick dips in the sparkling blue waters of the Mediterranean kept our waistlines — and our smiles — in check.

 If you love the taste of fresh apricots, you may be wondering where the best place is to grow them.
 While apricots can technically be grown in any region with a warm climate, there are some areas that are better suited for growing this delicious fruit.